kannans89/graphql-learning/2.Introduction/Introduction.md

 ## 2. Get many resources in a single request

-   GraphQL queries  helps to smoothly retrieve associated business objects ,While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs in a single request.
-Apps using GraphQL can be quick even on slow mobile network connections.
+GraphQL queries  helps to smoothly retrieve associated business objects ,while typical REST APIs require loading from multiple URLs.
+GraphQL APIs fetch all the data your application needs in a single request.
+Applications using GraphQL can be quick even on slow mobile network connections.

+Let us consider one more business object College which has the attributes name and location.
+The Student business object has an association relationship with the College object.
+If we were to use a REST API in order to fetch the details of students and their college we will end up making two requests to server like `/api/v1/students` and `/api/v1/colleges` .This will lead to under fetching of data , that is less data fetched in each request .So mobile applications are forced to make mulitple calls to server to get the desired data .

-   For example Student business object have association with College and  mobile application need to display both in a single request.The GraphQL query will look like
+However, the mobile application can fetch details for both -Student and College objects in a single request by using GraphQL.
+The GraphQL query for the same will be-

 ```javascript
     {